 Some states offer additional tax credits, similar to the federal ITC, for installing a solar energy system.

 States, municipalities, and utility companies that want to promote solar energy may offer cash rebates.

 Utilities will buy a homeowner’s solar energy in the form of SRECs to meet state-mandated percentages of clean energy production.

-This kilowatt-hour based incentive pays solar energy system owners for the electricity that their systems produce.
+This kilowatt-hour based incentive pays solar PV system owners for the electricity that their systems produce.